liangguangyii/liangguangyii.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: <a href='https://en.ustc.edu.cn/'>USTC</a>.
-Goblin Hillocks(Should you require contact, please convey messages to the Goblin Shaman of Goblin Hillocks).
+Goblin Hillocks.
 An Authentic Highland Goblin.

 profile: